hugomg/lullaby/README.md

 ###Raw text

 Some attributes cannot safely receive user-supplied values.
-In this case, LIBNAME requires that their values be wrapped in a `Raw` datatype, so that the programmer can demonstrate that he is aware that the attribute is potentially unsafe and should not be receiving user-supplied values without the proper precautions.
+In this case, Lullaby requires that their values be wrapped in a `Raw` datatype, so that the programmer can demonstrate that he is aware that the attribute is potentially unsafe and should not be receiving user-supplied values without the proper precautions.

 Examples: `style`, `media`, `onX` Javascript event handlers.